buttermilk-crypto/tweetPepper/README.md

 Salsa20, and other useful features you probably want anyway in a lightweight cryptography micro-library.

 This project was originally forked from https://github.com/ianopolous/tweetnacl-java/.
 Because that fork was GPL'd I cannot include it in buttermilk, which is licensed Apache 2.0 FOSS.
 This is also an opportunity to explore some ways not taken there, it has been useful.
+Some of my better programming so check it out.

 See https://tweetnacl.cr.yp.to/ and https://nacl.cr.yp.to/ and https://tweetnacl.cr.yp.to/tweetnacl-20140917.pdf for details about "salt".